ecmel/vscode-html-css/README.md

 `php`, `javascriptreact`, `nunjucks` etc. You should install corresponding language extension which registers choosen language id in VS Code.

-This setting is application scoped so it should be set in global settings.
+This setting is application scoped so it should be set in global settings and changes requires restarting VS Code.

 ## Installation